Conduitry/defiler/API.md

 Manually insert a non-physical file, running it through all the transforms.

-Returns a promise to indicate when all processing is complete.
+Returns a `Promise` to indicate when all processing is complete.

 ### `close()`